brizzinck/Woodku/README.md

-Worked as a team, made a full copy of the game Woodoku Run in Unity
+Worked as a team, made a full copy of the game Woodoku.
+Run in Unity.